Arkadiy-Garber/LithoGenie/README.md

 Detailed Wiki coming soon!

+HMM-based pipeline for functional annotation of genome and metagenome assemblies.

 HMMs used in this program come from a variety of sources, including TIGRFAMS and Pfam.
 Twenty-five of the HMMs used here have been created by Karthik Anantharaman (https://github.com/kanantharaman/metabolic-hmms; link to relevant article: https://www.nature.com/articles/ncomms13219#supplementary-information).
 Some of the HMMs (namely, the ones invovled in iron oxidation and reduction) were designed and calibrated by me.

 ## Quickstart with conda (The script is ready-to-use and conda should take care of all dependencies)